The Dispute Resolution Review: Germany

 In any case, the defendant may oppose the order of the court.
 Upon such a motion, the court will decide by judgment.
 Appeals against such judgments follow the general rules.

 In Germany, class actions in a formal sense are not permitted.
 It is a fundamental principle of German law that a litigant must appeal to the court as an individual to benefit from, or to be bound by, civil litigation.

-On 1 November 2018 a new law introducing model case proceedings came into force.
-Unlike other forms of collective redress (e.g., under the Capital Market Model Case Act), this new procedural tool for collective redress is broad in scope and covers all disputes involving consumers on the one side and enterprises on the other side.
+On 1 November 2018, a new law introducing model case proceedings came into force.
+Unlike other forms of collective redress (e.g., under the Capital Market Model Case Act), this new procedural tool for collective redress is broad in scope and covers all disputes involving consumers on the one side and enterprises on the other.

 An amicable settlement reached by the institution that lodged the action and the defending enterprise will be binding on every consumer registered at the time at which the court approves the settlement unless that registered consumer opts out of the settlement within one month after he or she was informed about the settlement.
 The settlement only comes into force if fewer than 30 per cent of registered consumers opt out.

-A judgment rendered in a model action is binding on the court dealing with the lawsuit between a registered consumer and the defending enterprise.
-Thus, after termination of the model case proceedings, consumers who have registered their claims may file individual suits against the defendant in which the competent court will be bound by the established legal and factual aspects of the model case.
+A judgment rendered in a model declaratory proceeding is binding on the court dealing with the lawsuit between a registered consumer and the defending enterprise.
+Thus, after termination of the model declaratory proceedings, consumers who have registered their claims may file individual suits against the defendant in which the competent court will be bound by the established legal and factual aspects of the model case.